ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 *Given a research proposal, determine whether the proposed work has been accomplished previously.*

 This has a simple solution: Find the keywords on a new proposal.
 If those keywords appear in an existing publication record, it is a suspect.
 A broad list of suspects may be found with logical **OR** between keywords which could be narrowed down with logical **AND**.
 The keywords may be arbitrarily combined in ORs and ANDs.
 The results file `/results/suspects.txt` shows over 1,400 suspects for an **AND** combination of keywords: *battery*, *electronics*, *lithium*, and *energy* from English language papers.
-The parallel implementation finishes in **26 seconds**.
+The HPC implementation finishes in **26 seconds**.
 Awk code below.

 ```bash
 #!/usr/bin/env awk -f